A potential difference across the membrane (outside the cell vs inside the cell) is known as the membrane potential [Em].

-In excitable tissues, resting Em is usually between –60 and –90 mV.
+In excitable tissues, resting Em is usually between –60 and –90 mV (Like pacemaker cells).

-This fixed negative charge attracts K+, leading to accumulation inside the cell but the K+ concentration gradient drives K+ back out of the cell.
+This accumulated K+ concentration gradient drives K+ back out of the cell.

 K+ Equilibrium potential, (EK) can be calculated from the Nernst equation.